 Since the buyer does not opt for a mortgage in case of a cash sale, they do not have to pay lender-related closing costs like application fees, appraisal fees, credit report fees, discount points, lender’s title insurance, and underwriting fee.
 Buyer closing costs on a cash sale in New Mexico include attorney fees, courier fees, escrow fees, homeowners insurance, HOA fees, title search fees, and property tax.

 » Cash Offers for Houses New Mexico: Here is a comprehensive guide to cash offers in New Mexico.

 Who Pays Closing Costs in New Mexico on a Wholesale Deal?

 Three parties are involved in a real estate wholesale deal, the seller, the wholesaler, and the buyer.
 The wholesaler acquires the property from the seller on contract and sells it on their behalf.
 Wholesalers often look for distressed properties priced below market value.
 Such deals are usually low risk and present the opportunity to make a larger profit in a shorter time span.

 The seller and the buyer pay closing costs in case of a wholesale real estate deal in New Mexico.
 The wholesaler is not responsible for closing costs.
 However, they may have to pay taxes on the assignment fee (monetary compensation wholesalers receive for organizing the deal, usually a percentage of the final purchase price).

-Some seller closing costs on a wholesale deal in New Mexico are attorney fees, escrow fees, HOA fees and pro-rated property tax.
+Some seller closing costs on a real estate wholesaling in New Mexico deals are attorney fees, escrow fees, HOA fees, transfer tax, and pro-rated property tax.

 Buyer closing costs on a wholesale deal in New Mexico include appraisal fees, assignment fees, escrow fees, owner’s title insurance, recording fee, survey fee, title search fee, etc.